 “Human trafficking” is a global crime that trades in people and exploits them for profit.
 “Human trafficking” is defined in the UN Trafficking in Persons Protocol, which supplements the United Nations Convention against Transnational Organized Crime, as “the recruitment, transport, transfer, harbouring or receipt of a person by such means as threat or use of force or other forms of coercion, abduction, fraud or deception for the purpose of exploitation”.
 Although human trafficking often involves an international cross-border element, it is also possible to be a victim of modern slavery within your own country.
 There are several broad categories of exploitation linked to human trafficking, including sexual exploitation, forced labour, domestic servitude, organ harvesting, child related crimes, forced marriage and illegal adoption.6

-Modern slavery includes victims who have been brought from overseas and vulnerable people in the UK, Isle of Man** and in Ireland who are forced to work illegally against their will.
-This is across many different sectors such as agriculture, hospitality (catering, etc.), construction, car wash services, retail and manufacturing (though COVID related restrictions may have seen some re-distribution to food supply chains and warehousing).5
+Modern slavery includes victims who have been brought from overseas and vulnerable people in the UK, Isle of Man and in Ireland who are forced to work illegally against their will.
+This is across many different sectors such as agriculture, hospitality (catering, etc.), construction, car wash services, retail and manufacturing.5

-It has been estimated that globally modern slavery generates as much as $150bn (£116bn) in profits every year with more than a third of these profits generated in developed countries, including the UK, Isle of Man** and the Republic of Ireland.7
+It has been estimated that globally modern slavery generates as much as $150bn (£116bn) in profits every year with more than a third of these profits generated in developed countries, including the UK, Isle of Man, Gibraltar, Bermuda, and the Republic of Ireland.7

 The (UK) National Crime Agency (NCA) identified in their Indicators of Modern Slavery and Human Trafficking in the Accountancy Sector8 guidance what they consider the key areas where they deems there to be greater risk and visibility of modern slavery and human trafficking.
-This NCA guidance is included as an Appendix in the Grant Thornton Ireland* (Republic of Ireland, Northern Ireland and Isle of Man**) Anti-Slavery and Human Trafficking Policy so to assist staff (to those operating in a Republic of Ireland, Isle of Man** or a UK Northern Ireland context) better identify potential real-world risks or actual instances in relation to modern slavery and human trafficking.
+This NCA guidance is included as an Appendix in the Grant Thornton Ireland Anti-Slavery and Human Trafficking Policy so to assist staff (those operating in Republic of Ireland, Isle of Man, Gibraltar, Bermuda or Northern Ireland) better identify potential real-world risks or actual instances in relation to modern slavery and human trafficking.
 That NCA guidance has also been considered and has influenced the content of this statement and of the policy, as well as communications and training relating to this topic.

-Grant Thornton is Ireland’s fastest growing professional services firm.
-Grant Thornton Ireland* is an unincorporated partnership under the Partnership Act, 1890 and comprises 56 partners (as of 31/12/2021).
-It is regulated by IAASA and PSCAI.
-The firm also conducts certain types of business through a number of incorporated entities based in the Republic Of Ireland and in Northern Ireland and Isle of Man**.
+Grant Thornton Ireland is a group of partnerships formed under the Partnership Act, 1890 and comprises 64 partners (as of 31/12/2022).
+We are regulated by IAASA, PSCAI and PCAOB.
+The firm also conducts certain types of business through a number of incorporated entities based in the Republic Of Ireland, Northern Ireland, Isle of Man, Gibraltar, and Bermuda.

-The firm employs over 2,000 people operating from offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick, Longford and Isle of Man**.
+We employ over 2,500 people operating from offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick, Longford, Isle of Man, Gibraltar, and Bermuda.

-Grant Thornton Ireland* is a full member firm of Grant Thornton International Limited (GTIL) which is a not-for-profit, non-practicing, international umbrella membership entity which is one of the world’s leading organisations of independently owned and managed accounting and consulting firms.
-GTIL is a global network of independent assurance, tax and advisory firms with more than 62,000 people in approx. 135 countries.
-Each of the member firms operates as a separate legal entity; and is not a worldwide partnership.
+Grant Thornton Ireland is a full member firm of Grant Thornton International Limited (GTIL) which is a not-for-profit, non-practicing, international umbrella membership entity which is one of the world’s leading organisations of independently owned and managed accounting and consulting firms.
+GTIL is a global network of independent assurance, tax and advisory firms with more than 68,000 people in over 145 markets.
+Each of the member firms operates as a separate legal entity; i.e. not as parts of a worldwide partnership.

 Further details on the structure of Grant Thornton Ireland are available in our latest Transparency Report available on our website at https://www.grantthornton.ie/about/transparency-report/.